Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The difference is similar to planning a route before a journey versus navigating with live traffic updates.
 One is static intelligence.
 The other is adaptive execution.

-Building a Real-Time Carrier Orchestration Framework
+Building a Real-Time Multi-Carrier Orchestration Framework

 To move from fragmentation to control, enterprises need a structured orchestration framework.
-This is not just a technology upgrade, it is an operating model shift.
+This is not just a technology upgrade — it is an operating model shift.

 1. Unified Visibility Layer